 The NSF grant proposal and award administration guides specify its requirements concerning responsible conduct of research.
 We provide a summary here.

-Funding for enhancements to the OEC comes from the National Science Foundation through grant number 0936865.
-Any opinions, findings, conclusions or recommendations expressed here are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, conclusions, or recommendations expressed in the OEC pages are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Disclaimer, Permissions, and Citations